Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 For instance, Income tax, GST, ACC, KiwiSaver all get dropped on your plate when you become a contractor.
 And if you’ve been working in permanent employment your whole career, it can be very difficult to actually know where to begin.
 Planning for your future can be difficult, as you could be earning an income on an irregular basis.

-This is just one of those common myths about contracting, and there are others.
+This is just one of those common myths about contracting, and there are many others.
 So let’s kick things off by debunking some common myths and misconceptions that surround contract work.

 Common Myths about Being a Contractor